Sarohia94/Project-5-Bedside-Tales/TESTING.md

 ![Feature 9](docs/features/feature9.png)

-10. On the home page we have our hero image which enforces what the shop is selling and a big show now button that changes the colour and on clicking displays all books.
+10. On the home page we have our hero image which enforces what the shop is selling and a big shop now button that changes colour on clicking  and takes the user to all books page.

 ![Feature 10](docs/features/feature10.png)